gabrielkasmi/statapp_influenceurs/README.md

 ## Detecting Influencers on Instagram

 We provide here a guideline to detect influencers on instagram.
-The main prerequisit are the following :
+The main prerequisites are the following :
   * chromedriver
   * selenium
   * networkx